nima-samii/CIFAR-10-Image-Classification-with-CNN/README.md

 - The script allows training with or without data augmentation.
 - It saves the best model based on validation accuracy to `Output_Models/classification_CNN/best_model.h5`.

-## Results & Evaluation

-- Training and validation metrics are printed during training.
 - The best model is stored and can be used for further inference or fine-tuning.

 ### Final Model Performance